- Technical Tracks

 Cost: 30 USD

 The pre-Conference SG2018 Peer Exchanges will feature a series of field visits open to a variety of attendees – from newcomers to the Savings Groups sector to experts and practitioners of all levels of experience.
-Similar to the SG2018 technical tracks, each field visit will focus on a unique theme, for instance, highlighting women’s economic empowerment, vulnerable populations, linkages or providing a general overview.
+Similar to the SG2018 technical tracks, each field visit will focus on a unique theme, for instance, highlighting women’s economic empowerment, access to formal financial services, vulnerable populations or providing a general overview.
 While targeted Peer Exchanges are perfect for experienced practitioners, the introductory visits are designed to provide Conference attendees interested in learning more about Savings Groups – including donors, academics, etc. – the opportunity to engage with local organizations and SG members in the field.

-The SEEP Network is delighted to partner with CARE Rwanda, Catholic Relief Services, World Relief Rwanda, Africa Evangelistic Enterprises, and VisionFund Rwanda to offer these five interactive Peer Exchanges to foster peer-to-peer collaboration and learning.
-Stay tuned for more information on Peer Exchange themes and agenda details!
+The SEEP Network is delighted to partner with CARE Rwanda, Catholic Relief Services, World Relief Rwanda, and VisionFund Rwanda to offer these four interactive Peer Exchanges to foster peer-to-peer collaboration and learning.
+Stay tuned for more information on agenda details!

 CRS’ Savings and Internal Lending Communities (SILCs) are a type of community-based savings groups to strengthen the livelihoods of the people it serves.
-SILC groups benefit from the accumulated savings amount to invest in IGAs.
+SILC groups benefit from the accumulated savings amount to invest in income generating activities.

 Because of the model’s success, demand for SILC far outstrips CRS capacity to respond, CRS has pioneered the Private Service Provider (PSP) delivery channel, which prepares SILC agents to become independent service providers operating on a market-led basis, to ensure the long-term (post-project) availability of services.
 After certification, PSPs continue to form groups on a fee-for-service basis, form peer networks, and recruit apprentices, to deepen delivery capacity and outreach.